tinkercademy/swift-slides/codingclub/b/list.md

 ## Creating a list of Recipes

-- Lets use the `Recipe` struct to store the details of the items in the list.
+- Let’s use the `Recipe` struct to store the details of the items in the list.

 ```swift[3-6]
 struct ContentView: View {